 9. How are they fitted?
 All Made for Shade shutters are fitted using a three-sided or four-sided perimeter frame, from which the panels are then hinged.
 Frames can be fitted inside the recess, outside the recess or around the front edge of the recess, depending on how & where you want your panels to fold when open.
 Needless to say, there are different frame profiles for every eventuality.
 (The latter option is perfect for uneven recesses, as the run-out is hidden behind the frame moulding).
 Whichever framing option you choose, all screw-heads will be either hidden with insert strips or cap covers & in the case of stained finishes, screws will be fitted using brass or silver mounting cups.
 For wider installations such as patio doors & room dividers, tracking systems are used as they give constant support to the panels as they move.
 All panels are fitted within their frames using hinges with removable pins, which are perfect when it comes to decorating, as the panels can be simply removed & re-fitted in a matter of minutes.

 10. How & when do I pay?
-Payment is made in two parts, 50% when the order is placed & the remaining 50% on completion of installation.
-Payment can be made by cash, cheque, debit card or credit card (all major cards accepted).
+Payment is made in two parts, 20% when the order is placed & the remaining 80% on completion of installation.
+Payment can be made by bank transfer, cash, cheque, debit card or credit card (all major cards accepted).

 11. What are shutters made from?
-Made for Shade offer seven different shutter materials.
-The most economical option is ‘Craftwood’, which is a Polymer coated MDF product available in the six best selling white / cream shades & comes in a choice of four louvre widths.
-It’s perfect for small to average sized installations & looked just like a wooden, painted shutter when fitted.
-We then have a variety of real timbers including Larchwood, Basswood & Cedarwood, each of which have their own unique grain patterns & characteristics.
-Using lighter weight timbers allows us to hinge more panels together to achieve greater widths with a single, conventional bi-folding shutter.
+Made for Shade offer 5 different shutter materials.
+The most economical option is Seattle, which is a Polymer coated MDF product available in the 9 best selling white, cream & grey shades & comes in a choice of 5 louvre widths.
+It's perfect for small to average sized installations & looked just like a wooden, painted shutter when fitted.
+We then have a variety of real timbers shutters, each of which have their own unique grain patterns & characteristics.
+Using lighter weight timbers allows us to hinge more panels together to span greater widths with a single, conventional bi-folding shutter.
 Real timbers can have painted or stained finishes, but our Western Red Cedarwood can also be oiled to give it a beautifully natural finish, which brings out the individually different grain structure in each profile to give a truly rustic charm.

 12. How much light do they cut out?
-There are no technical figures to quote here but we estimate that a shutter will cut out 90 – 95% of incoming light.
-Whilst there are no gaps to let in direct light, there will always be ‘light glow’ around the edges of the panels, between the louvres & between the louvre edges where they meet the stile uprights.
-If actual ‘blackout’ is required for bedrooms, we have the perfect solution whereby a cellular pleated blackout blind is built into the shutter frame & positioned behind the panels.
+There are no technical figures to quote here but we estimate that a shutter will cut out 85 - 90% of incoming light.
+Whilst there are no gaps to let in direct light, there will always be light glow around the edges of the panels, between the louvres & between the louvre edges where they meet the stile uprights.
+If actual blackout is required for bedrooms, we have the perfect solution whereby a cellular pleated blackout blind is built into the shutter frame & positioned behind the panels.
 The blind is raised / lowered by a simple cord mechanism & cannot be seen through the panels.
 The blinds are available in several, equally effective colours, the most popular being white.

 14. What if my window is out of square?
 This is usually no problem as most windows vary in width & height across the window.
 If you want your shutters fitted inside the recess, the tolerance gap between the outside edge of the shutter frame & the recess itself, will usually be filled with decorating caulk as this can be painted to match the walls or window frame when dry.
 It takes approximately half an hour to caulk an average sizes shutter to a high standard, but makes all the difference in the world to the final result.
 If the window it drastically out of square, we would fill the gaps by scribing insert strips (finished in the same colour as the shutters) to the desired shape & then caulking around them as described earlier.
 Alternatively, we have framing options which can either be surface mounted outside the recess or fitted to the front edge of the recess with a lip feature that disguises / hides the recess variance.
 It's simply a case of using the right frame for the right job, which is where our expertise comes into play.